malikgithub01/PathFindingVisualizer/README.md

 # PathFindingVisualizer
-Visualizes Path finding Algrotithms using React
+Visualizes Pathfinding Algorithms using React

+More Algorithms will be added.
+By clicking the swuares you place walls